dslomov/ecmascript-structured-clone/README.md

 A _structured clone_ of an object _input_ is an object in code realm _targetRealm_.

 1. Let memory be a map of source-to-destination object mappings.
+Destination objects are always objects of _targetRealm_.

 1. For each object transferable in transferList:
     1. If transferable does not have a [[Transfer]] internal data property whose value is an operator, throw ...